cirosantilli/notes/questions-i-will-ask-in-interviews.md

 ## Linux

+-   what system calls are likely called when you do *from Bash*, including the Bash part of:

+        /usr/bin/echo a

+    fork + exec + wait + write + exit

+-   what is the difference between `/dev/sda` and `/dev/sda1`?
+Do they start at the same disk position?

 -   how does the shebang work?
 Interpreter vs ELF executable?
 Can you make Jar files executable in Linux? http://stackoverflow.com/questions/1667830/running-a-jar-file-without-directly-calling-java

--   what system calls are likely called when you do *from Bash*, including the Bash part of:

-        /usr/bin/echo a

-    fork + exec + wait + write + exit